mmjn1/Management-System-for-Type-2-Diabetics/README.md

 Create a virtual environment and activate it:

-- macOS/Linux:
+For macOS/Linux:

     python3 -m venv venv
     source venv/bin/activate

-- Windows:
+For Windows:

     python -m venv venv
     .\venv\Scripts\activate

 Install the required Python packages for Django:

     cd healthcare_project/HealthApp
     pip install -r requirements.txt
     cd ..

-Create a superuser to access the admin panel (optional):
+Create a superuser to access the admin panel:

     python manage.py createsuperuser

 This will ask for your Email, First Name, Last Name, Password, and Confirm Password.

 Apply migrations to create the database schema:

     python manage.py migrate

 Run the Django development server:

     python manage.py runserver

-    Your Django development server will be running at http://127.0.0.1:8000/ You can access the admin panel by writing - http://127.0.0.1:8000/admin in the search bar and enter your email and password
+Your Django development server will be running at http://127.0.0.1:8000/

+You can access the admin panel by adding - http://127.0.0.1:8000/admin in the search bar and then enter your email and password

 **Setting Up WebSocket Connections with Daphne**
 For real-time chat functionality, the project uses Django Channels with Daphne as the ASGI server.

 Create another window in your terminal by clicking the plus button and navigate to the healthcare_project directory by:

     cd mmjn1/healthcare_project

 To set up and run Daphne:

     daphne -b 0.0.0.0 -p 8000 healthcare_project.asgi:application

 **Setting up the Frontend (React)**
 Create another window on your terminal by clicking the + icon

 Navigate to the frontend directory:

     cd mmjn1/healthcare_frontend

 Install the required Node.js packages:

     npm install

 Build the React application:

     npm run build

 Start the React development server:

     npm start